 But you likely aren’t the only one who could use a visual representation of your current cloud architecture.
 For example, you could give a diagram to engineers who need to understand what type of applications they can develop in your ecosystem.
 Visuals can easily provide visibility into an ever-changing platform, whether other teams need a 10,000-foot overview or every instance labeled out.

-Gain visibility into your cloud infrastructure with Lucidchart Cloud Insights.
+Gain visibility into your cloud infrastructure with Lucidscale.
 Within seconds, you can automatically visualize your entire cloud infrastructure, organized by cloud, region, compute instance, or other resources.
-Simply connect your Lucidchart account to your cloud environment through third-party access.
+Simply connect your Lucidscale account to your cloud environment through third-party access.
 Connect to and import from multiple cloud sources, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 Planning the future state